Fork me on GitHub

 Stateless

 Revel provides primitives that keep the web tier stateless for predictable scaling.
-For example, you store session data in the user cookie, and cache data in a memcached cluster.
+For example, session data is stored in the user cookie, and the cache is backed by a memcached cluster.

 Revel ships with sample applications to provide examples of real-world usage.